Tracing nitrogen enrichment across cosmic time with JWST: Data

 To provide a comparison with a sample representative of the local galaxy population and extend the local comparison sample to high metallicity we leverage the SDSS Data Release 8 MPA-JHU catalogue \citep{brinchmann_physical_2004}.
-We applied selection cuts requiring a S/N ratio greater than five on key emission lines, restricted the sample to local redshifts ($z<0.27$), and excluded AGN contamination based on the BPT classification criteria of \citet{kewley_cosmic_2013}.
+In addition to the S/N selection criteria applied uniformly across all datasets, we restricted this sample to local redshifts ($z<0.27$).
 The final SDSS sample includes approximately 87,000 galaxies.